 Phoenix Art Museum - Permanent Collection

-The permanent collection at Phoenix Art Museum includes more than 17,000 works of American, Asian, European, Latin American, modern/contemporary, Western American art, and Fashion Design.
+The permanent collection at Phoenix Art Museum in Phoenix, Arizona includes more than 17,000 works of American, Asian, European, Latin American, modern/contemporary, Western American art, and fashion design.

 In addition to the permanent collection at Phoenix Art Museum, they are always hosting traveling exhibitions that cover a wide range of artistic tastes.
 Photography, surrealism, graphics, fashion, cityscapes, sculptures, ancient art, and highlights of specific artists may be on the museum schedule during any particular year.